ivaltryek/configuration-readme/azure-devops-dependabot/README.md

 $DEPENDABOT_NATIVE_HELPERS_PATH/npm_and_yarn/helpers/build $DEPENDABOT_NATIVE_HELPERS_PATH/npm_and_yarn

 ```
+#### Note
+> For nuget package manager, there is no need to perform the above helper step.
+Dependabot provides nuget helpers internally.

 To see, different commands for the different package managers:
 Visit: [https://github.com/dependabot/dependabot-script](https://github.com/dependabot/dependabot-script) , and check the readme of the repo